-When an identical transformer is not available, the temperature of the cooling air shall be determined from the average of the readings of several thermometers or thermocouples (one may be used for small transformers) placed around and approximately at the same level as the center of the maximum vertical heat-dissipating surface of the transformer, at a horizontal distance adequate to prevent the transformer under test from influencing the readings (1 to 2 m or 3 to 6 ft) is usually sufficient.
+When an identical transformer is not available, the temperature of the cooling air shall be determined from the average of the readings of several thermometers or thermocouples (one may be used for small transformers) placed around and approximately at the same level as the center of the maximum vertical heat-dissipating surface of the transformer, at a horizontal distance adequate to prevent the transformer under test from influencing the readings (1 m to 2 m is usually sufficient).

-To reduce to a minimum the errors due to time lag between the temperature of the transformers and the variations in the ambient temperature, the thermocouples, or thermometers, shall be placed in suitable containers and shall have such proportions as will require not less than two hours for the indicated temperature within the container to change $6.3 \,^{\circ}$ C if suddenly placed in air that has a temperature 10 $^{\circ}$ C higher, or lower, than the previous steady-state indicated temperature within the container.
+To reduce to a minimum the errors due to time lag between the temperature of the transformers and the variations in the ambient temperature, the thermocouples, or thermometers, shall be placed in suitable containers and shall have such proportions as will require not less than 2 h for the indicated temperature within the container to change 6.3 °C if suddenly placed in air that has a temperature 10 °C higher, or lower, than the previous steady-state indicated temperature within the container.